ruoyuwang-stats/ruoyuwang-stats.github.io/_publications/2021-04-17-EntrevistaUW.md

 ---
-title: "University of Washington interviews MES"
+title: "University of Washington interview with MES"
 collection: publications
 permalink: /publication/2021-04-17-interview
 excerpt: 'The Biostatistics Department of the Univeristy of Washington wants to interview MES members about their work on SciCom'